Stanford-Blood-Center/MGP-Public/README.md

 Log in to MGP with one of those usernames, and then choose from one of the following three Patient ITLs:

-* `518049` is associated with donor "Rusty Rebellion", who has a tetanus infection that makes him temporarily unsuitable as a donor.
+* `518049` is associated with donor "Rusty Rebellon".

-* `374915` is associated with donor "Chicken Strout", who has CNS (Chronic Noodle Syndrome).
+* `374915` is associated with donor "Chicken Strout".

-* `869146` is associated with donor "Thelma Tran", a universal donor.
+* `869146` is associated with donor "Thelma Tran".

 Once you have finished using demo mode, read on for instructions on how to connect to your mTilda database, starting with the ODBC driver.